 First and foremost, wear your most comfortable shoes as you’ll spend the majority of the day on your feet.
 Next check in advance to see if a coat check service will be provided.
 If not, dress in layers and stick to a light jacket.
-Otherwise, it’ll be a looooong day carrying both a heavy coat and bag of literature around!
+Otherwise, it’ll be a looooong day for someone carrying both a heavy coat and a bag of literature around!

-Create a “wedding” email account.
+Create a wedding email account.

 Provide this email address at the show, and reserve your personal email address for the professionals you actually do book.
 Trust me on this; some of my past clients have told me that in addition to being hounded by wedding vendors for days and weeks after the show, they still receive follow-up emails from wedding vendors years later.

 Invite your Maid of Honor and/or mother to join you.
 Not only will it be blast for all, but it also gives you at least one person to bounce ideas off of.
 And when appropriate, they’ll prevent you from making an impulse decision you may later regret.

 Also, feel free to invite your fiancé, as well.
 Someone has to carry that bag of promotional materials around! 😉

 Since you will likely quickly reach information overload, “divide and conquer” is a terrible strategy for attending a wedding show.
 When it comes to making decisions, it’s best to have all the decision-makers present and listening to the information being presented.

 Avoid bringing children, if possible.